top of page

 "Provide the in between home & gardening solutions you don't get from monopoly brands."

-After the cobbler passed, the family continued the farming tradition.
-Clinton's parents maintained their own farm, providing homegrown food and materials for the household.
-From there, they expanded into a nursery business, which supported the landscaping company Clinton ran with his dad, while his mom operated the greenhouse, growing and selling plants in small town New Hampshire.
+After Arthur passed, Clinton's parents maintained their own farm, providing homegrown food and materials for the household.
+From there, they expanded into a nursery business, which supported the landscaping company Clinton ran with his dad, while his mom operated the greenhouse, growing and selling plants in small-town New Hampshire.

 Eventually, the landscaping and nursery business evolved into a retail store called Railway in Woodsville, New Hampshire, where the family sold specialty fertilizers, grass seeds, and livestock feed under major brand names.